 Old Montreal's Rue Saint-Paul is one of those streets where the physical environment does much of the editorial work.
 The stone facades date to the 17th and 18th centuries, the sidewalks narrow to single-file in places, and the buildings carry the weight of a port city that once traded in fur and grain.
-Dining rooms along this corridor tend to inherit that atmosphere whether they intend to or not — the ceiling heights, the exposed masonry, the way sound behaves in a room framed by rock walls rather than drywall.
-At 200 Rue Saint-Paul Ouest, Stash Café works with that environment rather than against it, positioning itself as one of the few Polish restaurants operating in a city whose culinary reputation runs strongly toward French-Québécois traditions and modern tasting menus.
+Dining rooms along this corridor tend to inherit that atmosphere whether they intend to or not, the ceiling heights, the exposed masonry, the way sound behaves in a room framed by rock walls rather than drywall.
+At 200 Rue Saint-Paul Ouest, Stash Café serves traditional Polish cooking in Old Montreal, a district shaped by French-Québécois traditions and modern tasting menus.

 A Polish Kitchen in a French City

-Montreal's dining identity has long been dominated by two overlapping forces: the French culinary inheritance that shapes everything from bistro service to charcuterie technique, and a more recent wave of tasting-menu ambition represented by rooms like Jérôme Ferrer - Europea, Mastard, and Sabayon.
+Montreal's dining identity has long been dominated by the French culinary inheritance that shapes everything from bistro service to charcuterie technique, and by a more recent wave of tasting-menu ambition.
 Polish cooking sits almost entirely outside both traditions, which is precisely what makes a longstanding Polish café in Old Montreal worth understanding on its own terms.

 The Atmosphere as the Menu's First Course